semih/semih.github.io/_posts/2023-01-11-dockerize-spring-boot-application.md

 The commands we are going to write from now on will make the project run on a docker container.

-You can use the commands below to check containers and images running on Docker.
+You can use the commands below to check the containers and images running on Docker.
 ```bash
 docker ps -a
 docker images